MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsModifyProcess.md

 ## Description

-Modifies the parameters of a process in a compute system
+Modifies the parameters of a process in a compute system, see [sample code](./ProcessSample.md#ModifyProcess)

 ## Syntax